natzar/Stripe-Pad/README.md

 #  Stripe Pad
 [![License: GPL3](https://img.shields.io/github/license/natzar/Stripe-Pad)](https://github.com/natzar/Stripe-Pad/blob/main/LICENSE.md)
-> 🚧 **Note**: This project is in early development.
-Use in production environments is not recommended.

-PHP Micro SaaS Boilerplate with Stripe integration out of the box.
+**Stripe Pad** is a PHP boilerplate for rapid SaaS development with Stripe integration.
+It offers a minimalist approach to start, validate, and grow your SaaS application without the constraints of a particular framework.

 For Educational purposes.
 Get started with MVC in PHP.
-**Stripe Pad** is a PHP boilerplate for rapid SaaS development with Stripe integration.
-It offers a minimalist approach to start, validate, and grow your SaaS application without the constraints of a particular framework.

 ### Disclaimer